- Your Government

 Michigan allows philosophical and religious waivers, which means that no one seeking an immunization waiver for their child is denied.
 If a child can't receiving a vaccine because of a medical condition, they will need a medical exemption form from their doctor’s office.

-In December, 2014, the Joint Committee on Administrative Rules approved a new educational requirement for Michigan parents opting their children out of getting vaccinated before entering school.
+In December 2014, the Joint Committee on Administrative Rules approved an educational requirement for Michigan parents opting their children out of getting vaccinated before entering school.
 See information from the Michigan Department of Health and Human Services (MDHHS) on the change.

 - Key Points for Parents and Guardians (PDF) from MDHHS.